LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/form-message-template.md

 * tag
 * elements

-Each splash screen contains title, subtitle and button, these must be included in elements section.
+A splash screen contains a title, subtitle and button.
+These must be included in the elements section.

 ```json
 {